NecoHorne/sandwich-club/README.md

 # Sandwich Club Project

-Signed APK file located in sandwich-club\app\release\app-release.apk
+Signed APK file located in sandwich-club\app\release\app-release.apk Install on android device or emulator to run.

 ## Project Overview
 In this project, you will complete the **Sandwich Club** app to